Azure/azure-event-hubs-go/readme.md

     if err != nil {
         // handle error
     }

+    // unregister a handler to stop that handler from receiving events
+    // processor.UnregisterHandler(ctx, handleID)

     // start handling messages from all of the partitions balancing across multiple consumers processor.StartNonBlocking(ctx)